-The IAPWS Technical Guidance Document (TGD) on Steam Purity [2] provides guidance on the proper usage for DCACE, which is of particular importance for fast start HRSGs.
-Without knowledge of the CO2 in the cycle it is not possible to take the relaxation for the CACE normal limit during startup, which could hinder the required fast start capability and on units that do frequent start-up / shut-down cycles.
+The IAPWS Technical Guidance Documents (TGD) on Steam Purity [2] and Air In-leakage [3] provide guidance on the proper usage for DCACE, which is of particular importance for frequently started and fast start units.
+Without knowledge of $CO_2$ in the cycle, it is not possible to take the relaxation for the CACE normal limit during startup, which could hinder the required fast start capability and on units that do frequent start-up / shut-down cycles.